Runsolar/motodriver/README.md

 ```

 Where:
-* P < K < N - amount of motors which you would to created.
+* N - amount of motors which you would to created.
 * M - amount of the **MotoDriver** instances for controls the **Motor** instances.
 * EN - Arduino PWM pin number connected to Enable pin of the motor driver module.
 If you using jumper instead of PWM pin, EN equal -1.
 For other cases it might be EN=IN1 or EN=IN2 (see case 3).